TRANSPORT AIR-ROAD-SEA

 - how much luggage weight/volume

-A car rental for one day has to be arranged on the spot.
-I cannot help you with a one day rental in high season and/or months before, as driver won't accept a booking as there is a good chance they can get an overland booking which they cannot accept otherwise.
+A car rental for one day has to be arranged on the spot or maybe one or two days before.
+In that case you can contact me via WhatsApp.
+I cannot help you with a one day rental in high season months before, as drivers won't accept a booking as there is a good chance they can get an overland booking which they cannot accept otherwise.
+Or your booking is accepted but they might change drivers.
 Tourism is not a year round business yet and locals working in the tourism business depend on high season so they have to make as much as possible out of it.

-Like said on the first page of this website; there are no profits for me, no fee, no commission.
+Again, like said on the first page of this website and over and over (I still get messages people thinking I am an agent); there are no profits for me, no fee, no commission.
 The drivers price is the real price, is your price.
 No deposit, everything is on a base of a gentlemen's agreement.

 Bus

-Long distance buses run between the towns of Larantuka, Maumere, Ende, Mbay, Riung, Bajawa, Reo, Ruteng and Labuan Bajo, starting early in the morning.
-No fixed schedules.
-Buses are small and simple and you will travel together with the locals and everything they carry (including chickens, freezers, huge baskets with eggs… well fill in yourself).
+Long distance buses run between the bigger towns like Larantuka, Maumere, Ende, Mbay, Riung, Bajawa, Reo, Ruteng and Labuan Bajo, usually there is one early morning around 7 or 8 am and sometimes early afternoon like 1 or 2 pm.
+There are no fixed schedules.
+Buses are small and simple and you will travel together with the locals and everything they carry (including chicken, freezers, huge baskets with eggs… well fill in yourself).
 If you are (un)lucky (part of the adventure?) a tire has to be changed on route.
 There are no big airconditioned touringcars on Flores.

 Outside the main route you can travel to more (remote) destinations but schedules of bemo/angkot are unreliable while other bad roads only can be handled by public trucks.
 Both bemo/angkot and trucks are very few.
 To reach these areas it is best to hire a fwd or at least a suv with a motorcycle as an alternative.